Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Team leaders need to provide coaching and training to service agents based on data gathered during the quality assurance process.
 Strong communication skills are critical here, to help you relate to team members and ensure they understand how to improve.

-You’ll have to track development and provide ongoing encouragement as agents grow.
+You must track development and provide ongoing encouragement as agents grow.

 Research shows that happy workers are between 12 and 20 percent more productive than less-enthused employees.